sameersyedd/radium/README.md

   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)

 ### GET questions/:questionId/answers/:answerId (public api)
-- get all the answers linked to the question id.
+- get the answers linked to the question id.
 ### PUT /answer (authentication and authorisation required)
 - onyl the user posted the answer can edit the answer
 - __Response format__